Publishing Your App to the Google Play Store

 You must have an Expo Organization account to proceed.
 After entering your account name into the 'Expo Organization Account' section, the Draftbit account something@draftbit.com will appear, to which you can then send an invite.

-Once you've created your Expo account, add that account name in your Google Play Store Project Settings in Draftbit.
+Once you've created your Expo account, add that account name in your Google Play Store Settings in Project Settings.

 Your Organization account name can be found on your Expo account Dashboard.